davar-playgrounds/poc-terraform-aws-web-cluster/README.md

 loadbalancer_dns = lb-website-<$ENV>-557559432.ap-southeast-2.elb.amazonaws.com
 ```

+Note that this pipeline.sh is also used by the docker section, but it is encapsulated there.
 # Details

 This will explain the details of the solution and is only of interest for those who need changes made in how the PoC works or wants to know how the PoC is working.